 This is especially the case in insects that are brightly colored, such as butterflies.
-The bright colors of the butterfly have evolved to allow them to attract mates easily.
+The butterfly’s bright colors have evolved to allow them to attract mates easily.
 The most beautiful colors are displayed on the surface of the upper wing.

 Butterflies can change their appearance, effectively giving them two different looks.
-Butterflies can go from having a bark-like camouflage to brightly colored just by changing their wings’ position.
+Butterflies can go from having a bark-like camouflage to being brightly colored by changing their wings’ position.

 Female dragonflies will not mate with a male if they have already mated.
 Males are prone to fighting to prove dominance to the female, and injuries can be severe.
 When the female enters the male’s territory, the male flies up to her to mate.

-Grasshoppers and crickets use sound to communicate and use sound to find a mate.
+Grasshoppers and crickets communicate and use sound to find a mate.
 Grasshoppers have tiny pegs on the inner side of each hind leg.
-These small pegs are then stroked against veins on their forewings to make a sound.
+These small pegs are stroked against veins on their forewings to make a sound.
 Different species of grasshopper have a different number of pegs, which makes each species sound individual.

 Males sing to the females using this method, which is called stridulation.
 The song attracts females who will reply to the male.
-Although females have weaker pegs and, therefore, a weaker sound, the grasshopper’s hearing is excellent.
-They hear using organs that are located on each side of the base of the abdomen.
+Although females have weaker pegs and, therefore, a softer sound, the grasshopper’s hearing is excellent.
+They hear using organs located on each side of the base of the abdomen.

 Stridulation is done differently between grasshoppers and crickets.
 Crickets use their wings to make sounds.
 A row of pegs along the overlapped forewings makes noise when rubbed against a ridge when the wings are moved quickly.
 The placement of the hearing organs is also different.
 Crickets have theirs on the fourth segment of their forelegs.
 Only male crickets make noise using stridulation.

 Cicadas are another vocal group of insects that use songs to attract a mate.
 Only the males make noise, which attracts females.
-The process they use to make sound is different from a stretched membrane at the bottom of the abdomen vibrating.
+Their process of making sound differs from a stretched membrane at the bottom of the abdomen vibrating.
 Cicadas can be extremely loud compared to other insects.

-As with plenty of other types of animals, once an insect has found its mate using sound, sight, and smell, it may have to undertake a courtship display to win the female over.
+Like many other animals, once an insect has found its mate using sound, sight, and smell, it may have to undertake a courtship display to win the female over.

 Many species of butterflies go through courtship displays.
 The female Arctic grayling, once they have met using pheromones and sight, will sit on the ground facing the male.
-The male will then open and close his wings several times before clasping the female antennae in them.
+The male will open and close his wings several times before clasping the female antennae.